 We all know that plastic waste is not only toxic for human beings, but also harmful to marine life.
 Each year, more than 100,000 marine mammals die partly because of plastic waste dumped into the sea.

-In a perfect world, it would be nice if every charter yacht could desalinate their own water and distribute it in refillable bottles.
-That way rather than using plastic bottled water each time someone feel thirsty.
+In a perfect world, it would be nice if every charter yacht would participate in the Friendly Green Initiatives Charters program.
+They could desalinate their own water and distribute it in refillable bottles.
+That way rather than using plastic bottled water each time someone feels thirsty.